 The great thing about this is that 25 minutes is totally approachable.
 It’s much easier for you to ignore the siren calls of your phone notifications for 25 minutes than it is for three hours.
 The psychological barrier to starting a short block of work is much lower than it is for a longer one.

-- Write a list of everything you need to do, in bite sized, actionable tasks.
+- Write a list of everything you need to do, in bite-sized, actionable tasks.
 (Check out my guide to writing effective tasks for ideas on how to do this really, really well!)
-Tip: Zenkit is a great place to track all this 😉

 - Set a timer for 25 minutes.